The Complete Guide to Buying a Condo

 Consider how much you can afford for a down payment

 Consider that if you want to put 20% down, that means that for every $100k in the purchase price of your home, you’ll need $20k in cash.
 You will also need reserves for other expenses that come with the home purchase process, otherwise known as closing costs.
 This includes application fees, appraisal, transfer, and home inspections.
+A home inspection is a crucial step to identify any issues before finalizing the purchase.

 Compare Mortgage Lenders and Loan Types (Get Approved)